boydgreenfield/nimrod-bloom/README.md

 Bloom filter implementation in Nimrod.
 Uses a C implementation of MurmurHash3 for optimal speed and numeric distribution.

-On a newer Macbook Pro Retina the test case for 1M insertions executes in ~1.3 seconds and 1M lookups in ~1.5 seconds for a Bloom filter with a 1 in 1000 error rate (0.001).
-This is ~770K insertions/sec and ~660K lookups/sec on a single thread and without any optimizations (e.g., not passing the `-d:release` flag to the Nimrod compiler).
-Turning on optimizations this jumps to ~5M ops/second, and if k is lowered to 5 or 6 vs. a larger "optimal" number, performance further increases to 6-7M ops/sec.
+On a newer Macbook Pro Retina the test case for 10M insertions executes in ~4.0 seconds and 10M lookups in ~3.5 seconds for a Bloom filter with a 1 in 1000 error rate (0.001).
+This is ~2.5M insertions/sec and ~2.9M lookups/sec on a single thread (but passing the `-d:release` flag to the Nimrod compiler and thus activating the C compiler's optimizations).
+If k is lowered to 5 or 6 vs. a larger "optimal" number, performance further increases to ~4M ops/sec.
+Note that this test is for a Bloom filter ~20-25MB in size and thus accurately reflects the cost of main memory accesses (vs. a smaller filter that might fit solely in L3 cache, for example, and can achieve several million additional ops/sec).

 Currently supports inserting and looking up string elements.
 Forthcoming features include: